What is Endometriosis?

 How does endometriosis specifically lead to infertility?

 - Adhesions among ovaries, uterus and fallopian tubes impede the transfer of the egg to the fallopian tube

 - Ovarian implants prevent release of the egg

-- Adenomyosis can be thought of as endometriosis strictly within the uterus, whereas endometriosis is outside the uterus
+- Adenomyosis can be thought of as endometriosis strictly within the uterine muscle, whereas endometriosis is outside the uterus

 - 50% of adenomyosis patients also have endometriosis